WesleyG31/jewelry-tracking-thuli/Readme.md

-# Hands and ring tracking and detection (Mediapipe and YOLO)
+# Hands & Ring tracking and detection (Mediapipe and YOLO)

 ---